-Meet the 2016 WFI Fellows
+Meet the 2017 WFI Fellows

 Meet This Year’s Fellows!

 WFI’s team of International Fellows is selectively chosen from the forestry profession around the globe.
 In a program unique to the industry, these Fellows serve six month Fellowships at WFI, using a wide range of skills, expertise and language abilities to complete a primary project.
 Fellows participate in the program through the U. S Department of State’s J-1 Visa Exchange Visitor Program.
 The purpose of the Exchange Visitor Program is to promote mutual understanding between the people of the United States and the people of other countries through educational and cultural exchanges.
 The WFI Fellows learn about sustainable forestry in Oregon and carry that knowledge forward globally, promoting best practices when they return home.